ankanbansal/ISVQA-Dataset/nuscenes/README.md

 This directory contains the annotations for the Outdoor scenes dataset from ISVQA.

-Download the original images from the [nuScenes dataset](https://www.nuscenes.org/).
+Download the original images from [nuScenes](https://www.nuscenes.org/).

 The ISVQA annotations can be read as follows: